jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 These values are listed in [*hexadecimal* format](https://en.wikipedia.org/wiki/Hexadecimal).
 You might be used to seeing black as `rgb(0,0,0)` and white as `rgb(255,255,255)` – this is the same, just written in another way!
 (And, since our screen is only monochrome, this is all we need.)

-With our colors ready, paste this function into your code, somewhere above where you're going to use it:
+To make things easier, I've gone ahead and built a bunch of helper functions that you can just copy/paste into your project!
+Paste this function into your code, somewhere above where you're going to use it:

 ```python
 def background(color):